libp2p/docs/content/reference/glossary.md

 Multiplexing allows peers to offer many [protocols](#protocol) over a single connection, which reduces network overhead and makes [NAT traversal](#nat-traversal) more efficient and effective.

 Applications built with libp2p get multiplexing "for free" via the [mplex specification](https://github.com/libp2p/specs/tree/master/mplex).

+### Overlay

+An "overlay network" or just "overlay" refers to the logical structure of a peer-to-peer network, which is "overlaid" on top of the underlying [transport mechanisms](#transport) used for lower-level network communication.

+Peer-to-peer systems are generally composed of one or more overlay networks, which determine how peers are identified and located, how messages are propagated throughout the system, and other key properties.

+Examples of overlay networks used in libp2p are the [DHT](#dht) implementation, which is based on [Kademlia](https://en.wikipedia.org/wiki/Kademlia), and the networks formed by participants in the various [pubsub](#pubsub) implementations.

 ### Peer